1. Educational Misconduct Policy

 The objectives of this policy are to:

-b. explain the principles that guide RACGP investigations and decision making regarding alleged Educational Misconduct
+b. explain the principles that guide RACGP investigations and decision making regarding alleged Educational Misconduct; and

 c. provide a framework for determining the appropriate penalty following a finding of Educational Misconduct.